joseluisq/tslint-config-standard-plus/README.md

 ### Overwrite rules

-If you want to overwrite some specific rule add `"rules" section after` `"extends"`.
+If you want to overwrite some specific rules add `"rules"` section after `"extends"`.

 ```json
 {